Munda languages: Munda lexicon and lexical relation with other Indian language families

-Despite some influence from neighboring languages, the Munda languages generally maintain a solid Austroasiatic and Munda base vocabulary.
+Despite some influence from neighbouring languages, the Munda languages generally maintain a solid Austroasiatic and Munda base vocabulary.
 The most extreme case is Sora, which has zero foreign phonemes.
 Agricultural-related words from Proto-Austroasiatic are widely shared (Zide & Zide 1976).
 Words for domesticated animal and plant species like dog, millet, chicken, goat, pig, rice are shared or semantically alternated.
 There are even specific terms for husked uncooked rice vs cooked rice vs rice (tree), as well as shared words used in rice production and processing like 'mortar', 'pestle', 'paddy', 'sow', 'grind/ground'.
 The majority of loan words from Indo-Aryan to Munda are quite recent and mostly came from Hindi.
 The Southern languages like Gutob have received considerable Dradivian lexical influence.
-A very small number of lexemes seem to be shared between Munda and Tibeto-Burman, probably reflecting earlier contact between two groups.
+A very small number of lexemes seem to be shared between Munda and Tibeto-Burman, probably reflecting earlier contact between the two groups.

 It is clear that hundreds of non-Indo-European words in Vedic Sanskrit that Kuiper (1948) attributed to Munda have been rejected through careful analysis.
 There is a surprising absence of ancient Sanskrit and medieval Indian borrowings of animal and plant names from Munda.
-Scholars believe that the Munda tribes typically occupied a marginalized and lowly socioeconomic position in the Hinduized society of Vedic South Asia or did not participate in the Hindu caste system and had barely any contacts with Hindus at all.
+Scholars believe that the Munda tribes typically occupied a marginalised and lowly socioeconomic position in the Hinduized society of Vedic South Asia or did not participate in the Hindu caste system and had barely any contacts with Hindus at all.
 Witzel (1999) and Southworth (2005) proposed that the early non-Indo-European words with prefixes k-, ka-, ku-, cər- in Vedic Sanskrit belonged to a hypothetical 'Para-Munda substratum', which they believed to be part of the Harappan language.
 That would imply that Austroasiatic speakers might have penetrated as far as the Panjab and Afghanistan in the early 2nd millennium BC.
 However, Osada (2009) refuted Witzel and considered that those words might have been in fact Dravidian compounds.